wp-plugins/formidable/readme.txt

 * Input default data into form fields with the option to clear when clicked
 * Saves responses to the database for future retrieval, reports, and display in [Formidable Pro](http://formidablepro.com/ "Formidable Pro")
 * PHP ninjas can display data in templates using functions in FrmApiController.
 However, there is currently no documentation for these functions.

+= PRO Features =
+* Visual form styling editor
+* Additional fields which include page breaks for multiple paged forms, file uploads, section headers, rich text editor, date with calendar, email, phone, website, and a dynamic field populated with data from other entries.
+* View graphical reports for the form results (replace Google docs surveys)
+* Add, edit, search, and export entries from the WordPress admin
+* Make your default values dynamic
+* Conditionally hide and show fields
+* Display your gathered data in a page, post, or widget

 == Installation ==